paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Node Walking

 Sing to the melody of *Jive Walking*.
 Seriously, node walking is the best way of processing all or some of the items in a list.
-Think of a list of tasks where only tasks that have exceeded their use-by date are to be processed.

 ```c#
 var tasks = new LinkedList<Task> {